1845 E Rand Rd Ste 200

 Dental Implants

 A dental implant replaces a missing tooth root with a small post placed in the jawbone.
 A crown is placed on top to look like a natural tooth.
-Implants are strong and can help protect jawbone health by giving the bone something to “hold onto.”
+Implants are strong and can protect jawbone health.

 TMJ Treatment